January 6, 2020

-I added some new sunset photos to the Sun and Moon gallery from a recent quick vacation to Key West.
+I added some new photos to the Sun and Moon gallery from the sunrises "aligining" over the US Capitol and Washington Monument last week, the full moon setting at the US Capitol, some early morning sunlight and fog pictures from Labor day and some sunset photos from a recent quick vacation to Key West.

 Apollo 11 50th Anniversary celebration at and on the Washington Monument.
 I was there for both the second and third showings on July 20th, and in the second showing, the vertical image in my gallery, the famous bootprint photo was actually projected just three seconds off the actual time.